graphql/dataloader/README.md

 # DataLoader

-DataLoader is a generic utility to be used as part of your application's data fetching layer to provide a consistent API over various key-value store backends and reduce requests to those back-ends via batching and caching.
+DataLoader is a generic utility to be used as part of your application's data fetching layer to provide a simplified and consistent API over various remote data sources such as databases or web services via batching and caching.

 [![Build Status](https://travis-ci.org/facebook/dataloader.svg)](https://travis-ci.org/facebook/dataloader)
 [![Coverage Status](https://coveralls.io/repos/facebook/dataloader/badge.svg?branch=master&service=github)](https://coveralls.io/github/facebook/dataloader?branch=master)